SanketBorate/Ecommerce-for-Mango-Fruit/README.md

   Direct profit to Farmers and Customers.

 ### Installation
-  - Make use of cloned project folder on machine.
+  - Make a new folder on your machine and clone project using link https://github.com/SanketBorate/Ecommerce-for-Mango-Fruit.git.

   - Make new Environment to run the project.
     ** Frontend will be manage in vscode Tool.